 Rule or Criteria Response General Traffic is to be managed to ensure the continued effective function of the Main Avenues and Approach Routes.
 The Main Avenues will provide access to fronting Proposed development does not significantly alter existing traffic arrangements to Constitution Avenue. buildings where practicable, and where traffic safety and flows are not adversely affected.
-Site vehicle access will be left in and out only onto the westbound carriageway of Constitution Avenue from the ceremonial access entrance to the future office building, with main site access provided via Wendouree Drive.
+Site vehicle access will be left in and out only onto the westbound carriageway of Constitution Avenue from the ceremonial access entrance to the office building, with main site access provided via Wendouree Drive as detailed in WA102646.
 Landscaping The Main Avenues and Approach Routes will be developed and maintained as high quality landscaped corridors.
 In built-up areas, the established design theme of verges and medians and formal tree plantings will be maintained.
 In areas of intensive pedestrian use, high quality paving is to be used.
 The verge adjoining the subject site has been partly upgraded previously in accordance with NCA Constitution Avenue design standards.
 This proposal includes further integration works to be undertaken in the Constitution Avenue and Parkes Way verges.
 Signs Signs will generally comprise traffic, directional and visitor information signs, and unnecessary repetition will be avoided.
-Commercial roadside signs are not permitted No permanent signs are proposed off site within the Constitution Avenue verge. in road reservations, except on bus shelters.
-Non-commercial signs may be permitted where they comply with the requirements for signs set out in the Signs General Code.
+Commercial roadside signs are not permitted in road reservations, except on bus shelters.
+Non-commercial signs may be permitted Development signage is proposed to the building's eastern elevation and to a plinth proposed within the block boundaries fronting Constitution Avenue only. where they comply with the requirements for signs set out in the Signs General Code.
 A response against the Signs General Code is provided in Section 7.3 below for signs proposed within the block boundary.
 Streetscape Design A streetscape hierarchy, that complements the road hierarchy, should be established.
 This hierarchy should give primacy to main avenues, emphasise continuity along their length through avenues of appropriately scaled trees, consistent pedestrian pavement materials, street furniture and lighting.
 The primacy of the Main Avenues is retained, as no internal through roads are proposed for the development.
 The standard of public realm treatments within the site such as pavement materials, street furniture and lighting is of a standard commensurate with the standard of the Central National Area.
 Development should generally be constructed to the street boundary to define and enclose streets and create continuous street frontage while allowing variations in individual buildings and uses.
-Development is constructed to the Constitution Avenue and Wendoured Drive boundary and provides for building articulation and activation of buildings at the street level along the Constitution Avenue frontage.
-Setbacks are required to Wendouree Drive to which the proposal largely complies.
+Development is constructed to the Constitution Avenue and Parkes Way boundaries and provides for building articulation and activation of buildings at the street level adjoining the Constitution Avenue frontage.

 Rule or Criteria Response A limited palette of high-quality pedestrian pavement materials, street furniture and lighting will be used.
 Pavement and landscape design should have an elegant, simple and bold design emphasising the geometry and formality of the main avenues.
 The proposed hard landscaping material palette is appropriate for the formality of Constitution Avenue and utilises durable high quality materials, creating a design outcome that complements the adjoining public realm.
 Refer to Landscape concept plans provided.
 Streetscapes are to be well lit for pedestrians and optimise security and safety for night time use.
-The proposal includes an external lighting strategy that responds to the amended building configuration and contributes to the security and safety of the public realm along Constitution Avenue and Wendouree Drive.
+The site's streetscape lighting strategy has been developed as part of separate Works Approval WA102646.
+This proposal includes building lighting only that supports the security and safety performance of the site appropriate to its context framing ANZAC Parade and the Parliament House Vista.